While there is no single best college for game design, we’ve compiled a list of what we believe are The Top 75 Gaming Colleges in The World.

 - Successfully launching your own games

-From traditional 4-year Universities, smaller specialty schools, game development colleges offering flexible schedules, and even some with online learning options for those unable to attend classes on-campus.
+From traditional 4-year Universities, smaller specialty schools, game development colleges offering flexible schedules, and even some with online game design degree options for those unable to attend classes on-campus.

 Different students have different needs and we want to make sure everyone can find something that works for them.